-Since 1986 he’s had the pleasure to work with some brilliant Scottish theatre Companies including; Communicado, Roughcast, S.D.G, The Tron, The Arches, Hullabaloo, ConFab, Giant, Reeling & Writhing, Dundee Rep, Right Lines, TAG and as well as Theatre Sans Frontiers in Cumbria, Theatre Urubaru in Finland and Tinderbox Theatre in Belfast.
+Since 1986 he’s worked with some of the most exciting theatre companies in Scotland, including; The National Theatre of Scotland, Communicado, Visible Fictions, Rapture Theatre, Roughcast, S.D.G, The Tron, The Arches, Hullabaloo, ConFab, Giant, Reeling & Writhing, Dundee Rep, Right Lines, TAG ; and further afield, Theatre Sans Frontiers in Northumbria, Theatre Urubaru in Finland and Tinderbox Theatre in Belfast.

-In 1990 he co-founded the award winning theatre ensemble Benchtours (originally Theatre Bouffon) and was involved in devising many of their international touring shows including; It’s A Boy, The Splitting of Latham, Ship of Fools, The Death of Don Quixote, Haroun & The Sea of Stories, The Emperor’s Opera, Limbo, Carnivale and Peepshow (the last three being collaborations with Pete Brooks’ & Insomniac Theatre)
+In 1990 he co-founded the award winning theatre ensemble Benchtours (originally Theatre Bouffon and now reincarnated as The Occasion) with a group of fellow Ecole Philippe Gaulier alumni, and was involved in devising many of their international touring shows including; It’s A Boy, The Splitting of Latham, Ship of Fools, The Death of Don Quixote, Haroun & The Sea of Stories, The Emperor’s Opera, Limbo, Carnivale and Peepshow (the last three being collaborations with Pete Brooks’ & Insomniac Theatre)

 As a playwright, his work includes; The Dark Room, Robert Burns’ Celtic Complex, One Straight Line, Tick One Box , The Taking of Zena Charbonne, The Monster and Mary Shelley, A Soup Song, and Instamatic.
 During the current pandemic he’s written several online works for the National Theatre of Scotland, The Occasion and Visible Fictions.

 Photographs often feature in his performance and writing work.
 An obvious example of this can be seen in the INSTAMATIC, a collaboration with New Delhi photographer Khursheed Ali.